Chandler Owen: Tensions with Marcus Garvey

+Active in the 1940s

+Owen was involved in the Republican Party and continued to shift to the right direction throughout the 1930s and World War II.
+He was the Negro division's publicity chairman and wordsmith for Wendell Willkie's 1940 presidential campaign.
+Owen also wrote about black anti-Semitism for the Anti-Defamation League of B'nai B'rith.
+He wrote the Office of War Information's pamphlet Negroes and the War (1942), a tabloid-sized publication that praised the New Deal, and predicted that black people would receive worse treatment if Hitler won.

 Suffering from terminal kidney disease, Owen wrote a last letter to Philip Randolph saying, ..."Our long friendship, never soiled, is nearing its close.
 I've been in pain.
 If you were not living, I would commit suicide today."
 Owen died soon after in November 1967.

 Like Harrison, Owen was an atheist.
 In a 1919 issue of The Messenger he and Randolph wrote, "We don't thank God for anything... our Deity is the toiling masses of the world and the things for which we thank are their achievement."